-- 1. There will be a veterinarian present to certify the health of all incoming animals.
+1. There will be a veterinarian present to certify the health of all incoming animals.
 They must be inspected before they are unloaded.
-If animals are brought in the night before, all animals, except steers, must be accompanied by an official certificate of veterinary inspection issued within 30 days of exhibit and must be available, upon request, to the officials of the Animal Health Department. - 2.
-All animals, including steers, need to be individually identified by a tattoo, metal ear tag, registration number, or breed association ear notch for swine.
+If animals are brought in the night before, all animals, except steers, must be accompanied by an official certificate of veterinary inspection issued within 30 days of exhibit and must be available, upon request, to the officials of the

+2. All animals, including steers, need to be individually identified by a tattoo, metal ear tag, registration number, or breed association ear notch for swine.
 This includes bull bucket calves and heifer bucket calves.
-Steer bucket calves are excluded. - 3.
-Animals with active lesions of ringworm, multiple warts visible without close examination, or infested with mange, as determined by officials of the Kansas Animal Health Department, will not be permitted to exhibit. - 4.
-All tests must be conducted in a state-approved laboratory.
+Steer bucket calves are excluded.
+Market animals must be

+3. Animals with active lesions of ringworm, multiple warts visible without close examination, or infested with mange, as determined by officials of the Kansas Animal Health Department,